 When seeking European sunshine in the winter, Lisbon is an easy option.
 A visit here during the depths of winter in December and January will see average highs of 15 degrees and lows of 8 degrees.

+If you’re campervanning in Portugal, head to the hills.
 In many ways, hiking Lisbon’s hills may be better in winter than summer.
 You’ll still feel the lactic acid burning in your calves, but the more pleasant temperatures will certainly make it easier.

 At sunset, head up to St George’s Castle for some unforgettable views over the city.
 Of all the things to do in Lisbon, this is not to be missed.